 Teresa always wanted a career that would benefit people.
 That’s why she started her time at Charles Sturt studying social work.
 But she soon realised that advocating for a sustainable future was where she was meant to be.

 “Being Indigenous played a big part in me wanting to study environmental science.
 The more I study the more in tune I feel with my culture.

 “That’s because a lot of Indigenous culture is about Country and living with, among and conserving our biodiversity.
 It’s so cool that in my degree I’m able to learn more about Indigenous ecological knowledge.
 The knowledge that has been used for thousands and thousands of years to live with our environment and nurture it not harm it.

 “I understand how people used to map areas, find water sources and only use animals when they needed to.
 I remember growing up in Hat Head and fishing with Dad.
 He would explain what types of fish used to be eaten and those they weren’t.
 It was all about preserving species and ensuring food was sustainable.

 “So, I’m realising that the pull towards environmental science was coming from my culture and I’m enjoying embracing it more and more.”

-Teresa explains that studying environmental science at Charles Sturt is intertwined with Indigenous culture in both the academic and practical learning that’s done.
+Teresa explains that studying environmental science at Charles Sturt is intertwined with First Nations culture in both the academic and practical learning that’s done.

 “Obviously I’ve gained a lot of knowledge growing up, from my family and my mob, but the great thing about studying at Charles Sturt is that I got to learn about many key areas of Indigenous culture.